 Trust me when I say this- you will be the happiest when you do things for you, pursue what fulfills you, and make your own decisions.
 Sure, others may all be good at science, but if you’re good at english, that’s equally as amazing.
 Be confident in who you are and who you want to be, and be fearless of the opinions of those around you.
 As the famous saying goes, those who matter won’t mind, and those who mind don’t matter.

-There are many choices to make in life- If you’re trying to decide between one option or another, simply think about what makes you happy and excited.
-Sure, have some consideration of the outcome of your choice, but oftentimes individuals thrive when they choose to do what puts a smile on their faces.
+There are many choices to make in life- If you find that you’re trying to decide between one option or another, simply think about what makes you happy and excited.
+Sure, have some consideration of the outcome of your choice, but you as an individual will thrive when you choose to do what puts the biggest smile on your face.

 I noticed something in high school… the harder I worked for something, be it a mark, an award, or anything that I desired to achieve, the more I received what I set out for.
 Hard work does pay off– often it’s extremely difficult to stop procrastinating and just do the work, but once you overcome the difficult first step of getting started, it becomes easier.
 Tip: leave your phone and all access to social media on a different floor of the house!

-In junior high at right about till the end of high school, I felt the need to be nice to everyone, even the people who treated me awfully, but as the years progressed, I learned to stand up for myself and be real with myself- and it feels so much better than lying to myself and telling myself that I’m not bothered when people are mean to me.
-There will be people who deliberately try to bring negativity into your life, but all you have to do is not let them- find others who truly appreciate you and like you for who you are, and invest in relationships with them.
+In junior high, and right about till the end of high school, I felt the need to be nice to everyone, even the people who treated me awfully.
+But as the years progressed, I learned to stand up for myself and be real with myself- and it feels so much better than lying and telling myself that I’m not bothered when people treat me poorly.
+There will be people in life who deliberately try to bring negativity into your world, but all you have to do is not let them- if this is the case for you, find others who appreciate you and like you for who you are, and invest in relationships with them.
 You’ll find that as you pursue the relationships which add meaning into your life, the toxic ones which usher in negativity will fade away.

-In Grade 10, I joined every. single. club and extracurricular activity that sparked a mild interest in me… Sure, it was a great way to meet people and have fun, but soon I was so stressed and overwhelmed, and I seemed to have lost my purpose and forgotten my priorities.
+In Freshman year of high school, I joined every. single. club and extracurricular activity that sparked a mild interest in me… Sure, it was a great way to meet people and have fun, but soon I was super stressed and overwhelmed, and I seemed to have lost my purpose and forgotten my priorities.
 It’s great to join new things, but in moderation-so you can balance school, chores, and spending quality time with friends and family.
-In Grades 11 and 12, I focused not on the quantity of activities I did outside of school, but on how the activity enriched me.
+In Junior year and Senior year, I focused not on the quantity of activities I did outside of school, but on how the activity enriched me.
 For example, instead of doing a billion business clubs, I focused on advancing in a single one to a leadership position that provided enrichment for me.